Vinay21bq/Employee-Performance-Appraisal-System/README.md

-# Employee Performance Appraisal System College Domain
+# Employee Performance Appraisal System
 The Employee Performance Appraisal System is a web-based application designed to streamline and enhance the performance evaluation process within a college domain.
 The system is built using HTML, CSS, Java Servlets, and JSP technologies.

 ## Key Features